mtalexan/udm-instructions/Backups.md

 Restoration occurs atomically, so a failed restoration will not leave your system in a partially restored state.

 After a Factory Reset, you must complete the First Time Setup wizard before you are able to access the Restore settings.
-Be aware of the (limitations)[#Limits] of the backups, there are some parts of the First Time Setup that are not overwritten by a restore.
+Be aware of the [limitations](Limits) of the backups, there are some parts of the First Time Setup that are not overwritten by a restore.